 - Debtors have the right to dispute a wage garnishment with the court and present arguments for why they need more of their wages or why they qualify for an exception.

-Using Bankruptcy to Stop Wage Garnishment
+How Bankruptcy Can Help Stop Wage Garnishment

 The faster you file for bankruptcy, the more likely you can keep your hard-earned income.
 So give us a call today at 951-784-1678 or contact us online to request a free case consultation.

 I definitely recommend Mr. Turoci, he made my bankruptcy process go smoothly and easily.- Tom B.

 I'm very happy with the service I received from the Turoci Bankruptcy Firm, and I would recommend them to anyone looking to file bankruptcy.- Jamie G.

 Todd, was great, He helped me to get through a rather tough time.- Eric Quinn

 Thank you Mr. Turoci for assisting me with my financial situation.
 You and your staff (Daisy, Courtney, Laura, and Dana) were so helpful!- Kimberly Deasey